Social Work Degrees

 Specialties and Concentrations Offered

-All BSW and MSW programs contain a field education component which allows students to put their classroom training to practice as an intern in the community.
+All BSW and MSW programs contain a field education component, which allows students to put their classroom training to practice as an intern in the community.
 Each social work program offers different field education opportunities based on their location and relationships with community organizations.
 Field education provides students with hands-on work experience in social work before they graduate and field education supervisors can provide great connections and references when new graduates begin their job search.
 Find a program that offers field education opportunities that match your interests and career goals.

 Flexibility of Program

-Many social work programs offer great flexibility, especially at the master’s level.
+Many social work programs offer scheduling flexibility, especially at the master’s level.
 You can earn your master’s degree in a traditional full-time MSW program, an extended part-time program, or an online degree program with flexible scheduling.
 With so many options to choose from, you can find a program with that fits your needs and lifestyle.

 Preparation for Licensure